-At the beginning of 2020 new coronavirus (COVID-19) started spreading all over the world, which has had an impact on businesses and economies, including in the Baltics.
-The virus outbreak has caused significant shifts in the Fund's operating environment, which will likely lead to a negative overall effect on the Fund's expected 2020 performance.
+At the beginning of 2020, a new coronavirus (COVID-19) started spreading all over the world, which has had an impact on businesses and economies, including in the Baltics.
+The virus outbreak has caused significant shifts in the Fund's operating environment, which will have a negative overall impact on the Fund's expected 2020 performance.